Art Davis (American football)

-Arthur Ganong Davis (November 29, 1934 – January 29, 2021) was an American football player who played collegiately at Mississippi State in 1952–55 and for one season with the Pittsburgh Steelers in the National Football League (NFL).
+Arthur Ganong Davis (November 29, 1934 – January 29, 2021) was an American professional football player who played collegiately at Mississippi State from 1952 to 1955 and for one season with the Pittsburgh Steelers in the National Football League (NFL).

 Early life

 Art Davis was born in Clarksdale, Mississippi, where he attended Clarksdale High School.
 He received a football scholarship to Mississippi State after missing his entire senior high school football season breaking his leg in the first game.
 He was voted "Best Athlete" and "Mr. CHS" at Clarksdale High School.
 Davis's nickname growing up was "Honeybee" which was given to him by a nurse when he was a young boy.